CHN-beta/ovito/doc/manual/usage/modification_pipeline.rst

 You can temporarily disable modifiers in the pipeline by unchecking the box next to them.
 To permanently remove a modifier from the pipeline, use the *Delete Modifier* button found in the toolbar on the right.
-And since the order in which actions are performed sometimes matters, the up and down arrow buttons allow you to rearrange the modifiers within the pipeline sequence.
+And since the order in which actions are performed sometimes matters, you can rearrange the modifiers within the pipeline using drag-and-drop operations or the the up/down arrow buttons in the toolbar.

 .. _usage.modification_pipeline.display: